karlaflopezm/CryptoClustering/README.md

 Hover: "coin_id"

 #### 5. Dimensionality Reduction with PCA
 Reduce the dataset to three principal components using PCA.

 Calculate the explained variance of the three components.

-Answer: What percentage of variance is explained by the three principal components?

 Create a new DataFrame using the PCA-transformed data, keeping "coin_id" as the index.